Weaverse/weaverse/README.md

 ### How to upgrade packages?

-To upgrade all packages use: `nr up` or `npm run up` with these optional flags:
+To upgrade all packages, use: `nr up` or `npm run up` with these optional flags:

 - Add `--patch` to upgrade all packages to the latest patch version
 - Add `--minor` to upgrade all packages to the latest minor version